teuben/astr288p/lectures/Lecture9.md

 ## Homework assignments

-Next week, April 10, will be a homework assignment, notebook style, due on Apr 17 before class!
+Next week, April 10, will be a homework assignment, notebook style, **due on Apr 17 before class**!

 The final homework will be your selection of a package from http://ascl.net (pick something you like as science, not something that looks easy).
 There will be in in-class discussion on the cases.
-This homework is due on May 8, at noon , so I can prepare the lecture with your results a few hours later.
+This homework is **due on May 8, at noon** , so I can prepare the lecture with your results a few hours later.
 Don't pick athena (ascl:1010.014) and don't pick a code you had already used for your research!

 In case of doubt: ask me!